*Note: This is an updated version of a post from early November 2021, and reflects new survey data collected over Black Friday Weekend 2021.

 Last holiday season, consumers adapted their shopping routines in light of the pandemic.
-This year, they expect additional adjustments due to product shortages and supply chain issues.
-To better understand how consumers expect current supply chain disruptions to impact holiday shopping, Numerator surveyed hundreds of holiday gift buyers and published the results in our latest report, Product Shortages & Holiday Shopping.
+This year, they’ve made additional adjustments due to product shortages and rising prices.
+To better understand how holiday gift shopping has been impacted, Numerator surveyed over 10,000 holiday gift buyers and added the latest results to our report, Product Shortages & Holiday Shopping.
 Download the full report or check out the holiday highlights below.

 Santa’s Sleigh Delay